20 Cities in Portugal for sustainable cultural tourism

 Bragança is the northernmost capital city of all the districts in Portugal, founded by Celtics in the 2nd century BC.
 Temperatures range from ridiculously low minimums in the winter to ridiculously high maximums in the summer.
 Still, despite that, a lot of that Celtic energy remains deeply ingrained in the locals’ DNA.

 One example is the local Carnaval tradition in the village of Podence (about 30 minutes from Bragança) and classified as UNESCO World Heritage in 2019.

 To not be confused with the Algarve city with the similar name of Vila Real de Santo António.
 Both cities are on opposite sides of the country.

-Apart from being the birth town of 15th-century Portuguese navigator Diogo Cão, Vila Real doesn’t seem to have much more to be famous for and that’s exactly why I included it on this list of some of the best cities in Portugal for sustainable cultural tourism.
+Apart from being the birth town of 15th-century Portuguese navigator Diogo Cão, Vila Real doesn’t seem to have much more to be famous for.
+That’s precisely why I included it on this list of some of Portugal’s best cities for sustainable cultural tourism.
 Some places need to be discovered from scratch, even if your first intention was to just attend a festival.